wlads/reefpoints/source/posts/2014-10-30-motivation-vs-discipline.md

 continual behavior to form a
 habit](http://www.huffingtonpost.com/james-clear/forming-new-habits_b_5104807.html).
 So ask yourself this.
 Can you use the same motivation for 66 days in a row?
-If not do you have that many different forms of motivation to form this new habit over this period of time?
+If not, do you have that many different forms of motivation to form this new habit over this period of time?
 I don't think many of us do.

 Discipline on the otherhand is you saying to yourself *"I will do this